Skip to main content

 Informing the Public about Hazardous Substance Sites

-The CRL is a subset of ECSI and includes sites where a release of hazardous substances has been documented.
-Sites may be added to the CRL at any time after such a release has been verified.
-There is a formal process, described in more detail below, by which sites are added to and removed from the CRL.
+The CRL was a subset of ECSI and included sites where a release of hazardous substances has been documented.
+Sites were added to the CRL any time after such a release was verified.
+There was a formal process, described in more detail below, by which sites are added to and removed from the CRL.

-Some sites on the CRL are also on the Inventory, a list of sites where confirmed releases pose threats to human health or the environment and require further investigation/cleanup.
-DEQ can add a site to the Inventory only after a preliminary assessment or preliminary assessment equivalent has been completed to evaluate such threats.
-The same formal processes for listing and de-listing sites on the CRL apply to the Inventory.
-The characteristic that distinguishes Inventory sites from CRL-only sites is the degree of knowledge that DEQ has about on-site contamination and the threats it may pose to human and environmental receptors.
+Some sites on the CRL were also on the Inventory, a list of sites where confirmed releases pose threats to human health or the environment and require further investigation/cleanup.
+DEQ added sites to the Inventory only after a preliminary assessment or preliminary assessment equivalent has been completed.
+The characteristic that distinguishes Inventory sites from CRL-only sites is the degree of knowledge that DEQ had about on-site contamination and the threats it may pose to human and environmental receptors.

 The Listing Process